 Section 21(3) of the CR Code 2025 incorporates into the law by reference, ISO 10002:2018(E) Quality management - Customer satisfaction - Guidelines for complaints handling in organisations in the form in which it exists on 14 February 2020 and not in the form in which it may exist from time to time.

-Section 26M and subsection 26T(5) of the Privacy Act provide the authority, consistent with s 14 of the Legislation Act 2003, to incorporate ISO 10002:2018 into the law by reference.
+Section 26M and subsection 26T(5) of the Privacy Act provide the authority, consistent with section 14 of the Legislation Act 2003, to incorporate ISO 10002:2018 into the law by reference.

 The incorporated document is available for inspection, upon request, at: Office of the Australian Information Commissioner (NSW Office), 175 Pitt St, Sydney.
 Phone: 1300 363 992.
 It is also available at the National Library of Australia and at a number of public libraries, such as the State Libraries of New South Wales and Victoria.
 It is available for a fee, by visiting the SAI Global web shop at www.saiglobal.com